 It took a few days for my tick to arrive at the lab, but they promptly sent me a confirmation email when they received it.
 They also told me that my tick was an American dog tick, which is more information than I’d have previously.
 This made it possible for me to look up the other diseases that American dog ticks carry to see whether I was at risk of getting one of them and whether the antibiotic I’m taking, Doxycycline, protects me against those as well.

 In addition to Lyme, the American dog tick also can carry Ehrlichiosis, Rocky Mountain Spotted Fever, and Tularemia.
 My antibiotic protects me from all of those, which is again much more information than I ever received from the medical establishment.

 A day later I got the official test report in the email which told me that my tick did not carry Lyme Disease.

 The Cutter Lyme Disease Tick Test Kit can be used to test if a tick that’s bitten you or your dog carries Lyme Disease or a host of other bacterial or viral diseases.
 While that alone isn’t enough to confirm a diagnosis, it is valuable information that can guide treatment decisions.
 It can also provide you with peace of mind, knowing that any treatment you have received covers the potential set of illnesses that you may incur.
 Lastly, it’s a low-cost and very efficient way (unlike the US healthcare system) that provides clear, timely, and concise information for you to manage your own care.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.